majka521/Money-manager/README.md

 # Money manager

+> STATUS: **IN PROGRESS**

-> STATUS: **W REALIZACJI**.
-W planach: responsive design, Firebase authentication (signup, login, forget password, reset password), dochody, wybór okresu czasu na tydzień, miesiąc, lub rok, saldo
+> In plans: responsive design, Firebase authentication (sign up, login, forget and reset password), select period per week, month, or year, income, account balance, select account currency, create a new category.

 ## ![Description icon by Icons8](https://img.icons8.com/dusk/24/000000/document--v1.png) Description

 Money manager is my own final project for CodersLab JavaScript Developer bootcamp.

-**Money Manager** to intuicyjna aplikacja do kontrolowanie domowego budżetu.
-Użytkownik wprowadzając kwoty każdego wydatku może przyjeżeć się swojemu budżetowi, a dzięki statystykom trzymać kontrolę nad osobistymi, bądź rodzinnymi finansami.
-Aplikacja umożliwia zarządzanie pieniędzmi dając szybki wgląd w saldo wydatków oraz statystyki prezentowane za pomocą wykresu kołowego.
+**Money Manager** is intuitive application to control home budget.
+User can manage his budget by regularly entering his expenses and the statistics allow them to keep control over their personal or family finances.

 You can see the page **[here](https://money-manager-12daf.web.app/)**.